lyc0826/COMIGHT/README.md

 - Converts proxy-tunnel client subscriptions between different formats, including: Clash, Loon, SS, SSR, Surfboard, Surge, Trojan, and V2Ray.

-  - **It's recommended to use a local SubConverter back-end application (https://github.com/tindy2013/subconverter).
+  - **It's recommended to use a local SubConverter back-end application (https://github.com/tindy2013/subconverter) for the sake of security.
 Once the path of the SubConverter executable file is set correctly in the Settings, the SubConverter will automatically start up and keep running. **